-To further partition the thermal habitat of northern shrimp in 3LNO we computed annual and average cumulative distributions of available temperature and catch number temperature distributions based on data from the surveys for the years 1998-2004 for the spring (Fig. 4) and 1995-2003 for the fall (Fig. 5).
-The average distributions for spring and fall based on all data are displayed in Fig. 6.
+To further partition the thermal habitat of northern shrimp in Div.
+3LNO we computed annual and average cumulative distributions of available temperature and catch number temperature distributions based on data from the surveys for the years 1998-2005 for the spring (Fig. 6) and 1995-2004 for the fall (Fig. 7).
+The average distributions for spring and fall based on all data are displayed in Fig. 8.
 The cumulative frequency distribution of the number of sets for each temperature bin shows the temperature available to the survey and the cumulative distributions of catch numbers show the distribution of catches in relation to the available temperature.
-These preliminary results indicate that <5% of the catches are associated with temperatures $<1^{\circ}$ C in the spring while up to 30% of the catches are associated with temperatures $<1^{\circ}$ C in the fall.
-In the 1° - 2° C range, around 10% were caught in the spring and about 20% in the fall surveys.
-About 80-90% of the shrimp were caught in the 2° - 4° C temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
-Less than 5% of the shrimp were caught in the both the spring and fall surveys in areas where the bottom temperatures were $>3.5^{\circ}$ C. Again a shift in the distribution towards warmer temperatures during the spring of 2004 is evident.
+These preliminary results indicate that <5% of the catches are associated with temperatures <1°C in the fall.
+In the 1°-2°C range, around 10% were caught in the spring and about 20% in the fall surveys.
+About 90% of the shrimp were caught in the 2°-4°C temperature range during the spring, while only about 50% appeared in this temperature range during the fall.
+Less than 5% of the shrimp were caught in the both the spring and fall surveys in areas where the bottom temperatures were >3.5°C. Again a shift in the distribution towards warmer temperatures during the spring of 2005 is evident.

-In terms of available near-bottom thermal habitat, in the spring about 20-30% of the surveyed region was covered with $<0^{\circ}\text{C}$ water, about 45% was in the 1° -3°C temperature range and about 30% of the bottom was covered by water with temperature $>3^{\circ}\text{C}$.
-In the fall, about 30% of the surveyed region was covered with $<0^{\circ}\text{C}$ water, about 30% was in the 1° -3°C temperature range and about 40% of the bottom was covered by water with temperature $>3^{\circ}\text{C}$ (Fig. 6).
-These results indicate that on average the thermal habitat in the surveyed area of 3LNO during both spring and fall is very similar.
+In terms of available near-bottom thermal habitat, in the spring about 20% of the surveyed region was covered with $<0^{\circ}$ C water, about 50% was in the 0°-3°C temperature range and about 30% of the bottom was covered by water with temperature $>3^{\circ}$ C. In the fall, about 30% of the surveyed region was covered with $<0^{\circ}$ C water, about 30% was in the 0°-3°C temperature range and about 40% of the bottom was covered by water with temperature $>3^{\circ}$ C temperature range and about 40% of the bottom was covered by water with temperature $>3^{\circ}$ C (Fig. 8).
+These results indicate that on average the thermal habitat in the surveyed area of Div.
+3LNO during both spring and fall is very similar.
 There are exceptions however, the most noteworthy being the spring of 2004 when most of the area had warmed significantly compared to the fall of 2003.
-It should be noted that these percentages are based on the relatively warm years of 1995-2004.
-The shift in the shrimp distribution towards colder temperature bins during the fall is clearly evident by comparing the cumulative distributions displayed in Fig. 4 to 6.
+It should be noted that these percentages are based on the relatively warm years of 1995-2005.
+The shift in the shrimp distribution towards colder temperature bins during the fall is clearly evident by comparing the cumulative distributions displayed in Fig. 6 to 8.

-The areal extent of the bottom covered by water in various temperature ranges during spring for the 3LNO region is displayed in Fig. 7 (top panel).
-In this region from 1975 to 1983 most of the bottom area was covered by water above 0° C with only approximately 20% covered by $<0^{\circ}$ C water.
-From 1984 to 1997 there was a large increase in the area of $<0^{\circ}$ C water with percentages reaching near 60% in some years.
-Since 1997 there was a significant decrease in the percentage area of the bottom covered by $<0^{\circ}$ C water and a corresponding increase in the area covered by water $\ge 1^{\circ}$ C. During 2000 the area of cold water began to increase reaching 30% by 2002 and to 40% by 2003.
-This area decreased again in 2004 to $<10^{\circ}$ 6 the lowest value in the record.
-The area of the Grand Bank covered by water $>3^{\circ}$ C in 2004 was about 20%, similar to that observed during the warm period of the late 1990s.
+The areal extent of the bottom covered by water in various temperature ranges during spring for the Div.
+3LNO region is displayed in Fig. 9 (top panel).
+In this region from 1975 to 1983 most of the bottom area was covered by water above 0°C with only approximately 20% covered by <0°C water.
+From 1984 to 1997 there was a large increase in the area of <0°C water with percentages reaching near 60% in some years.
+Since 1997 there was a significant decrease in the percentage area of the bottom covered by <0°C water and a corresponding increase in the area covered by water ≥1°C. During 2000 the area of cold water beg an to increase reaching 30% by 2002 and to 40% by 2003.
+This area decreased again in 2004 to <10% the lowest value in the record and increased slightly to about 10% in 2005.
+The area of the Grand Bank covered by water >3°C in 2004 and 2005 was about 20%, similar to that observed during the warm period of the late 1990s.